pelithne/k8s/workshop.md

 #### Update the manifest file

 You have built a docker image with the sample application, in the Azure Container Registry (ACR).
 To deploy the application to Kubernetes, you must update the image name in the Kubernetes manifest file to include the ACR login server name.
+Currently the manifest "points" to a container located in the microsoft repository in *docker hub*.

 The manifest file to modify is the one that was downloaded when cloning the repository in a previous step.
 The location of the manifest file is in the ./k8s/application directory

 ````
 cd application